EpicGames/PixelStreamingInfrastructure/Frontend/README.md

 ⚠️ Only NodeJS LTS 18.17.0 is officially supported, some newer versions on NodeJS **WILL BREAK YOUR BUILD** ⚠️

+### Prerequisites
+- Install NodeJS LTS 18.17.0 on your system.
+- Install npm globally using: `npm install npm -g` (yes this is required)

 Changes to the library occur in the [/library](/Frontend/library) directory and require you to have NodeJS installed as part of your development environment.
 Once you have NodeJS installed: